conduktor/conduktor-docs/docs/platform/support/important-notices.md

 #### Authentication

-Finally, we have rewritten our authentication module due to all those changes, to move to something way simpler.
-If you have any issue with authentication using LDAP or OIDC with this new release, please contact [Conduktor Support](https://support.conduktor.io).
+Finally, we have rewritten our authentication module due to all those changes, to move to something far simpler.
+If you have any issues with authentication using LDAP or OIDC with this new release, please contact [Conduktor Support](https://support.conduktor.io).

 ### Important notice regarding production deployments (June 16th, 2023)